Thursday, Mar 11, 2021

 Note: Dr. Edlyn Vallejo Peña was previously listed as moderator, but due to a scheduling conflict is unable to participate.

 The Common Ground: Artist Reimagining Community multi-part transdisciplinary lecture series pairs an artist and researcher in conversation to discuss concepts of “community” from their disciplines.
 Adjunct Visual Art Department professor Jennifer Vanderpool, Ph.D. created the programming in conjunction with curating the exhibition.
 Inspired by mutual aid societies, Vanderpool integrated the participatory strategies of social practice art that organizes communities in debate and collaboration with curatorial activism approaches that challenge the assumptions and erasures of voices in hegemonic narratives to develop Common Ground: Artist Reimagining Community.

-Image: Deborah Martin, Buddha with Service Dog Mouse, Oil on canvas, 42 x 52 inches, 2017.
+Image: Dakota X, Buddha with Service Dog Mouse, Oil on canvas, 42 x 52 inches, 2017.
 Courtesy of the artist.